princomp/princomp.github.io/source/docs/about/dev_guide.md

 ```

 which will fetch the [latest build output](#build-outputs), extract it and populate the `content/` folder using its content.
-Due to [make's unique feature](https://makefiletutorial.com/) only the files whose source was edited will be re-created, hence saving *a lot* of time.
+Due to [make's unique feature](https://makefiletutorial.com/) only the files whose source was edited will be re-created when executing `make all` the next time, hence saving *a lot* of time.

 ## Website